team-louis-vuitton/unlocking-wellness/client/README.md

 ## Firebase for Authentication

 The project currently offloads its authentication, log in, and registration to Firebase.
-In order to deploy the project, one needs to have a
+In order to deploy the project, to create a Firebase account and replace